papers-we-love/papers-we-love.github.io/source/2014-02-24-michael-bernstein-unified-theory-garbage-collection.html.markdown

 ## Details

 Doors open at 7 pm; the presentation will begin at 7:30 pm; and, yes, there will be beer and pizza.

 After Michael presents the paper, we will open up the floor to discussion and questions.

 We hope that you'll read the paper before the Meetup (and if you don't, no worries, be happy now!), and if you have any questions, thoughts, or related information, please visit our *github-thread* on the matter: [https://github.com/papers-we-love/papers-we-love/issues/1](https://github.com/papers-we-love/papers-we-love/issues/1).

 Additionally, if you have any papers you want to add to the repository above, please send us a pull request.

 ## Video

-<iframe width="560" height="315" src="//www.youtube.com/embed/XtUtfARSIv8" frameborder="0" allowfullscreen></iframe>
+<iframe class="video" src="//www.youtube.com/embed/XtUtfARSIv8" frameborder="0" allowfullscreen></iframe>

 ## Slides